tychobrailleur/durandaal/README.md

 Pouet !
 ```

-Once `Pouet` is sent, durandaal listens on the `queue.duran` RabbitMQ queue.
+Once `Pouet` is sent, durandaal listens on the `queue.duran` RabbitMQ
+queue, and processes messages coming on that queue.
+Messages are
+expected to have the JSON format, and depending on the code they
+contain, they perform a given operation on entities called
+`accounts`.

+## Messages

+Messages can be sent to the `queue.duran` queue using the Ruby script
+under `test/`, `send_message.rb`.

 ## Why “Durandaal”?